 Lia Margolis’ interest in community service and health care issues in California was formulated at an early age.
 Born and raised in the East Los Angeles area by Mexican American parents who worked very hard to provide for a family of ten siblings, Margolis, saw first hand the health and social disparities experienced by women, communities of color and low income families.

-Margolis is a highly respected health care expert with more than 20 years of experience in executive posts in the Los Angeles County Health Department serving as Administrator, Newborn Services, LAC/USC Medical Center; Assistant Administrator, Harbor UCLA Medical Center overseeing Women’s and Children’s Health, Chief of Administrative Services, LA County Public Health Services and was Associate Executive Director, LAC+USC Medical Center, one of the largest healthcare networks in the nation.
+Margolis is a highly respected health care expert with more than 20 years of experience in executive posts in the Los Angeles County Health Department serving as the Associate Executive Director, LAC+USC Medical Center, one of the largest healthcare networks in the nation.
+She also served as Administrator, Newborn Services, LAC/USC Medical Center; Assistant Administrator, Harbor UCLA Medical Center overseeing Women’s and Children’s Health, Chief of Administrative Services, LA County Public Health Services.

 In 1998, she established Lia Margolis and Associates.
 Upon retiring, from LA County DHS and in 2000 the Board of Directors of the Latino Coalition for a Healthy California (LCHC) asked that she assume the role of President and CEO because the agency had fallen on hard times.
 Margolis took a sabbatical from her private enterprise to serve “pro bono” for two years.
 In short order she moved the organization from San Francisco to the policy hub of Sacramento and raised nearly $800,000 to stabilize the organization and secure the reputation of the LCHC as the leading voice for health access for California’s Latinos.
 The tag line for Lia Margolis and Associates is “Planning to Make Things Happen” and her consultancy has gained a strong reputation for doing just that.
 Since its establishment Lia Margolis and Associates has specialized in helping non-profit organizations serving women, children and communities of color raising millions of dollars for them by providing consultation and support on grant writing, strategic, business and marketing planning and organizational development.
 She has created a diverse client base that includes health, corporate, philanthropic, government and social service agencies.